openknowledge/workshop-cloud/README.md

    - Choose existing service rule "AppRunnerECRAccessRule"
    - Click "next" to get to step 2 of the wizard
 6. AppRunner wizard Step 2 of 3:
-   - Service name: use your animal name to prefix the service name, e.g. dog-app-runner-service.
+   - Service name: use your animal prefix, e.g. dog-app-runner-service.
    - Security instance role: use the existing "AppRunner" role
    - Click "next" button
 7. AppRunner wizard Step 3 of 3: